stbnrivas/dataModels/specs/Energy/BatteryStatus/doc/spec.md

 ## Description

-A `Battery` entity represent a phisical battery to serve a iot device or any other electrical device with energy consumption.
+A `Battery` entity represent a phisical battery to serve a IoT device or any other electrical device with energy consumption.
 The entity is dependent to another instance which belongs.
 The battery has diferents attributtes whether if is for DC power or AC.
 It entity can be useful for several verticals.